rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/17_lecture.md

 	- so we have 2nd way also to do XSS
 - STEP 3 : 2nd way to do XSS
 	- STEP 3.1 : on URL address bar , u'll see `submit=search` & search button also has search text , <br>
-		so on address bar , remove `search` word & write `ironman` & press enter , <br>
+		so on address bar , remove `search` word & write "ironman" & press enter , <br>
-		u'll get `ironman` text on the search button also like this
+		u'll get "ironman" text on the search button also like this
 		<br><img src="../../notes-pics/03-Module/17_lecture/17_lecture-17-M3.jpg" alt="" width="500"/>
 	- which means that's reflecting means , whatever u write on that address bar , it'll reflect on the `search` button also
-	- STEP 3.2 : `ironman` word of button is coming inside `value` attribute with double quotes i.e
+	- STEP 3.2 : "ironman" word of button is coming inside `value` attribute with double quotes i.e
 		<br><img src="../../notes-pics/03-Module/17_lecture/17_lecture-18-M3.jpg" alt="" width="500"/>
 	- so payload will be `ironman"onmouseover="alert(document.URL)` , to balance the payload , <br>
-		we put a double quote before `alert` & we want `ironman` as a text on button , so behind the scene <br>
+		we put a double quote before `alert` & we want "ironman" as a text on button , so behind the scene <br>
 		that payload will look like `<input type="submit" name="submit" value="ironman" onmouseover="alert(document.URL)">` ✔️
 - STEP 4 : so paste this payload on URL address bar after `submit=` i.e `ironman"onmouseover="alert(document.URL)` & <br>
 	hit enter & now we'll get a pop i.e "Internet Explorer has modified this page to help prevent XSS" cuz